Today's Articles

 In 1833, he became a clerk of Thomas L. Jennings, Esq., one of the most noteworthy of the African American race.
 “That same year, it pleased God to answer the prayers of my parents in my conversion.”
 Ward turned to the ministry, where he was advised and recommended by the late Rev. G. Hogarth of Brooklyn.

 In 1839, he became an agent of the American Anti-Slavery Society.
-Licensed the same year by the New York Congregational Association, he served as pastor to an all-white congregation in South Butler, New York, from 1841 to 1843.
+The same year, the New York Congregational Association licensed him.
+From 1841 to 1843, he served as pastor of an all-white congregation in South Butler, New York.
 From 1846 to 1851, his second pastorate was of a white congregation in Courtlandville, New York.

 During his two years in Canada, he served as an agent of the Anti-Slavery Society of Canada and assisted the fugitive Black slaves.
 They had taken residence north of the border.
 In April 1853, Ward went to England on a fund-raising mission.
 During his two-year stay, he gave many speeches and published his life story, "Autobiography of a Fugitive Negro" (1855).